 I'm afraid one of my best friends is going to start getting into full-on pseudoscience.
 Many of my friends are already interested in things like organic medicine, 9/11 truth movements, etc but they're easy to ignore since I don't see them much.
 I just avoid the topics and block them on Facebook.
 But now one of my closest, oldest friends has started linking to NaturalNews, a well-known medical crank site.
 I know he's already heavily into Robert Anton Wilson and Bill Hicks, and I'm worried he's going to start getting into full-on crankdom.
 How do I stop this before it happens, or deal with it when it does?

+I'm need help building a playlist of good melancholy songs with 'Woo' prominently in the background.
+Like Ane Brun's "10 seconds" or Wiz Khalifa's "When U Find".
 Not just songs that have a chorus, or have a chorus on the refrain, but ones that feature the 'woo' prominently like these two.

 Trying to think of movies in which the main story concerns a character trying to win back a lost love.
 For example: Gene Hackman attempts to re-woo his estranged wife in "The Royal Tenenbaums".
 Julia Roberts goes for her ex in "My Best Friend's Wedding".
 Any more?